 - Absolutely nothing is outsourced.

-In tune with this fascination with beautiful timepieces throughout the ages that makes people invest so much on them, here is a list of the 15 of the costliest Rolex wristwatches ever sold.
+In tune with this fascination with beautiful timepieces throughout the ages that makes people invest so much on them ( which make reasonable to buy a quality watch winder ), here is a list of the 15 of the costliest Rolex wristwatches ever sold.

 15. The Steve McQueen 1967 Rolex Submariner – $234,000